 Throughout the 1970s exercises took OCELOT further afield particularly to the Caribbean.
 One notable incident in her history saw her involved in the salvage of HM Submarine ARTERMIS which famously sunk when moored at the RN submarine base HMS Dolphin in 1971.
 Although ARTEMIS never returned to service, OCELOT’s crew helped to rescue the 3 ratings trapped onboard and bring the vessel back afloat.
 OCELOT was eventually paid off at Chatham Dockyard in August 1991 having been on active service for the Royal Navy for 27 years.

-The Historic Dockyard Chatham, Kent (1994) pub: Chatham Historic Dockyaard & Jarrold
+The Historic Dockyard Chatham, Kent, Chatham Historic Dockyard & Jarrold, 1994

 - 1960 Keel laid down